-The way Industrial Revolution spread and picked up in Barcelona – cannot be compared to other cities in Europe.
+The way the Industrial Revolution spread and picked up in Barcelona – cannot be compared to other cities in Europe.
 Barcelona center had railways and industries inside the city!

 The 20th century saw the rise of modernist buildings with the Sagrada Familia.
 In 1929 another World Exposition was held in Barcelona and the Palau Nacional on Montjuïc and the Columbus Monument were built.